Analysis - Mexican women voters back "alpha male" over female rival

 "Pena Nieto has been a politician all his life.
 You know what you're getting, because the State of Mexico is a big place to govern," she said.
 "Josefina hasn't been a governor."

-(Additional reporting by Lizbeth Diaz and Mica Rosenberg; Editing by Dave Graham and David Brunnstrom; Desking by Eric Beech)
+(Additional reporting by Lizbeth Diaz and Mica Rosenberg; Editing by Dave Graham and David Brunnstrom)

-(The story was refiled to fix spelling of Pena Nieto in paragraph 9)